pmmmwh/react-refresh-webpack-plugin/README.md

 You need to install [react-refresh-typescript](https://github.com/Jack-Works/react-refresh-transformer/tree/main/typescript) and your TypeScript must be at least 4.0.

+> ⚠ This package is maintained by the community not by Facebook.

 ```sh
 # if you prefer npm
 npm install -D react-refresh-typescript